guilmola724/LangChain-LLM-project/README.md

 This document is provided to you by Datalumina.
 We help data analysts, engineers, and scientists launch and scale a successful freelance business — $100k+ /year, fun projects, happy clients.
 If you want to learn more about what we do, you can visit our [website](https://www.datalumina.io/) and subscribe to our [newsletter](https://www.datalumina.io/newsletter).
 Feel free to share this document with your data friends and colleagues.

-## Tutorials
-For video tutorials on how to use the LangChain library and run experiments, visit the YouTube channel: [youtube.com/@daveebbelaar](https://youtube.com/@daveebbelaar)